BroadbandForum/usp-test/01-messages-and-path-names.md

 2. Allow the EUT to send an Error.

-3. Send a Get message to the EUT with a requested path of Device.LocalAgent.Subscription.
+3. Send a Get message to the EUT with a requested path of `Device.LocalAgent.Subscription.`.

 ### Test Metrics

-1. The EUT's sends an Error.
+1. The EUT sends an Error.

-2. The Error contains err_code '7004', 'Invalid Arguments', and at least two ParamError elements.
-The ParamError elements contains a param_path of 'Device.LocalAgent.Subscription.&lt;instance identifier of relevant object&gt;.InvalidParameter' and an err_code of '7010', 'Unsupported Parameter'.
+2. The Error contains an appropriate error code and at least one ParamError element.
+The ParamError element contains a `param_path` of 'Device.LocalAgent.Subscription.<instance identifier of relevant object>.InvalidParameter' and an appropriate error code.

-3. In the GetResp there are no Subscription instances with a `InvalidParameter` parameter.
+3. In the GetResp there are no Subscription instances with an 'InvalidParameter' parameter.

 ## 1.21 Set message with wildcard search path, allow partial true, required parameters fail